dtras89/dtras89/README.md

 ## Skills

 ✨More than 10 years of experience as a Technical Business Analyst for multiple industries.
 ✨Precursor and evangelizer of the use of agile methodologies.
 ✨Specialized developer of AS400 (ISERIES) enviroments, Cobol and RPG 400.
+Also work with Python and Javascript.
 ✨Good knowledge of Microsoft Technologies.
 ✨Constant help to the teams being support in development and testing.
 ✨Likes to teach and learn every day

 ## Contact